fedora-python/portingguide/source/index.rst

-best practices, rather than doing the minimum amount of work necessary to keep your software working on modern versions of Python, a better resource for you would be Lennart Regebro's book, `Supporting Python 3`_ (known as “Porting to Python 3” in earlier editions.
+best practices, rather than doing the minimum amount of work necessary to keep your software working on modern versions of Python, a better resource for you would be Lennart Regebro's book, `Supporting Python 3`_ (known as “Porting to Python 3” in earlier editions).

 This is an *opinionated* guide.
 It explains one tried way to do the porting, rather than listing all alternatives and leaving you to research them